Thinking Errors & How To Change Them

 - Personalisation – it’s always my fault when things go wrong

 Most of us will recognise at least some of these thinking errors as things we do everyday, but by learning to identify these ‘thinking styles’ in our everyday experience we give ourselves the chance to take affirmative action by learning the tools and techniques to change them.

 If you’d like to learn how to identify and then change your own thinking errors, then don’t hesitate to get in touch to arrange a FREE initial consultation with us to discuss the options available.

-If you’re committed to overcoming your thinking errors and related problems then we highly recommend following either the Thrive Programme with Paul, or the Changing Limiting Beliefs (CLB) Programme with Joan.
+If you’re committed to changing any thinking errors you may have then we highly recommend following either our Advanced Cognitive Behavioural Therapy course with Paul, or the Changing Limiting Beliefs (CLB) Programme with Joan.

 FREE Initial Consultations for Thinking Errors

 We offer all prospective clients a FREE initial assessment to chat about your ‘thinking errors’.